quietly-turning/Lua-For-SM5/_chapter_1/ActorMultiVertex.md

 For a complex example, see the TitleScreen from kyzentun's consensual theme.

-For documentation, please refer to [Matt Gardner's writeup](https://github.com/stepmania/stepmania/blob/master/Docs/Themerdocs/ScreenAMVTest%20overlay.lua).
+For documentation, please refer to [Kyzentun's writeup](https://github.com/stepmania/stepmania/blob/master/Docs/Themerdocs/ScreenAMVTest%20overlay.lua).